arangodb/docs/arangograph/backups.md

 There are two ways to create backups.
 Create periodic backups using a **Backup policy**, or create a backup manually.
+Both ways allow you to create backups in multiple regions as well.

 ### Periodic backups